AVGVSTVS96/reactGPT/README.md

 ```

 # Build the frontend for to optimize performance

+> [!TIP]
-*If you don't want to make any changes to the code, replace steps 1-4 with the following to build the frontend for production, optimizing the web page for performance*
+> If you don't want to make any changes to the code, replace steps 1-4 with the following to build the frontend for production, optimizing the web page for performance

 ## 1. Go to the project directory
 ```bash
   cd reactGPT